 dining options, including a state-of-the-art dining hall, Qdoba Mexican Grill, Starbucks and St. Louis Bread Company

 museums: Saint Louis University Museum of Art, Historic Cupples House & Galleries, & the Museum of Contemporary Religious Art

 Where is Saint Louis University?

-Located in the middle of the city that shares its name, SLU is walking distance from both St. Louis’ performing arts center and from the Cortex Innovation District, which is a key reason St. Louis is the number one start-up city in America.
-An easy drive from more than 300 cities, see campus in a day, or spend an entire weekend getting to know SLU and the city of St. Louis.
+Located in the middle of the city that shares its name, SLU's main campus is walking distance St. Louis’ performing arts center, Cortex Innovation District (a key reason St. Louis is among the top startup cities in America) and Prospect Yards, a new urban social and business hub.
+An easy drive from more than 300 cities, SLU offers tour options that allow you to see campus in a day, or spend an entire weekend getting to know the city of St. Louis.

-SLU was named one of the nation’s top green schools in The Princeton Review’s Guide to 375 Green Colleges: 2017 Edition.
+- Top Green Colleges: SLU was named one of the nation’s top green schools in The Princeton Review’s 2018 Guide to 399 Green Colleges.
 The guide profiled colleges with exceptional commitments to sustainability in their academic offerings, campus policies and programming.

 - Tree Campus USA: SLU is one of eight institutions in Missouri, and only the second Jesuit institution, to be rewarded the Arbor Day Foundation's "Tree Campus USA" designation for promoting healthy trees and engaging students and staff in the spirit of conservation.